 **This discount is not available on discounted or off-campus programs, except for the Criminal Justice off-campus program.

-Checks should be made payable to La Sierra University, and clearly indicate the student's name and I.D. number to ensure that the correct account is credited.
-A charge of $50 will be made by the University when a check is not honored by a bank.
-A check presented in payment for registration fees that is dishonored by the bank and returned unpaid to La Sierra University is required to be redeemed within 5 working days after written notification from the University.
+Checks should be made payable to La Sierra University.
+All checks should clearly indicate both the student’s name and ID number to ensure that the funds are credited to the correct account.
+The University will charge the student’s account $50 when a bank does not honor a check.
+A check presented in payment for registration fees that is not honored by the bank and is returned unpaid is required to be redeemed within 5 working days after the student is notified by the University of the returned check.
 If it is not redeemed, the student may be suspended from classes or the University has the option to revoke administratively the term registration.
-In certain situations payment may be required in the form of certified/cashier's check, money order, or cash.
+All future payments, after that initial returned check, will need to be in the form of money order, certified/cashier’s check, credit card, or cash.

 The La Sierra University Health Service Plan is intended to cover the basic health needs of students enrolled in a course of study leading to a degree.
 Students registered for 8 units or more per quarter (excluding courses In Progress, for Audit, or covered by employee tuition benefits) must buy coverage per quarter.
 Students registered for 5 to 7 units (and Ed.D. candidates registered for dissertation units only) may purchase coverage during registration.
 Students enrolled for fewer than 5 units do not qualify for the plan.
 The health plan provides certain medical care through the campus Health Services office, and also covers the hospital and medical expenses outlined in the student health service folder (available from the Office of Student Life).
 Items not covered by the health plan are payable by the student in all cases, and payment is expected at the time these services are given.
 More information is in the Student Handbook.
 (See below for international students' health insurance requirements.)

-A student who has been accepted and is eligible to receive veteran's benefits under the 1966 enactment should contact the Office of the Registrar for information regarding these benefits.
+A student who has been accepted and is eligible to receive veteran’s benefits, under the 1966 enactment, should contact the Records Office for information regarding these benefits.

 Residence hall study load

-A residence hall student is expected to be formally registered for an academic load of at least 8 units per quarter.
+Any student living in University residence halls is to be officially registered for an academic load of at least 8 units per quarter.

 A student may audit a lecture course only.
 The per unit rate for audit differs from the rate for credit.
 Courses requiring special instruction or laboratory sessions cannot be taken on an audit basis.
-If a student who audits a course wishes later to take an equivalency examination for credit in the course, the balance of the regular tuition, as well as the fee for the examination, must be paid.
-Audited classes do not qualify for the SDA tuition discount.
+If a student who audits a course wishes to later take an equivalency examination for credit in the course, the balance of the regular tuition, as well as the fee for examination, must be paid.
+Audited classes do not qualify for the SDA scholarships or for federal financial aid.